MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 1. In Security Info, when adding a Passkey in Microsoft Authenticator, tap on **Having trouble**.
 2. Now, tap on **create your passkey a different way**.
 3. Choose **Android** and go through the rest of the flow to register a passkey on your device.

+If a user wants to revert to the original instructions and register a passkey in Microsoft Authenticator through sign in:

+1. In Security Info, when adding a Passkey in Microsoft Authenticator, tap on **Having trouble**.
+2. Now, tap on **Create your passkey a different way** by signing into the Authenticator.
+3. Go through the rest of the flow to register a passkey on your device.

 ## Delete your passkey in Authenticator for Android